mape-maker/mape-maker/documentation/sections/solar_mape_maker.rst

  ``-vo "output.log"``

  If this option is not given, the output will be shown on terminal.

 |
-* **\\-\\-input_start_dt TEXT**:
-  The start date for the computation of the distributions, must be between the input file date range. (format = "Y-m-d H:M:S")

-  The following are two ways to specify that the start date for the computation of the distributions is 2020-1-3 00:00:00 :

-  ``--input_start_dt "2020-1-3 00:00:00"``

-  ``-is "2020-1-3 00:00:00"``

-  .. note:: If input start date is not given, it will take the first date of the input xyid file as input start date.
-|
 * **\\-\\-input_end_dt TEXT**:
   The end date for the computation of the distributions, must be between the input file date range. (format = "Y-m-d H:M:S")